oqtane/oqtane.docs/src/pages/manuals/content/control-panel.md

 To open the Control Panel:
 1. **Log in to Oqtane**: Ensure that you're logged in with a user account assigned to the Administrators role.
-2. **Click the Control Panel Icon**: Once logged in, you’ll see the Control Panel icon.
+2. **Click the Control Panel Icon**: Once logged in, you'll see the Control Panel icon.
 ![Control Panel Icon](./assets/control-panel-icon-button.png)
 Click this icon to open the Control Panel menu.
 This will expand the menu and provide access to various management features within the Control Panel.